Mathieu-MICHEL/micro-assurance.github.io/content/post_0/publication/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: This paper provides a financial analysis of microfinance-plus providers, through the study of a global dataset of MFIs based on rating reports.
+abstract: My Master thesis addressed some topics on microfinance-plus and I am currently reworking it.
+The angle is to differentiate microfinance-plus providers through financial analysis, tested on a global dataset of MFIs based on rating reports.

 # Summary.
 An optional shortened abstract.
-summary: This paper provides a financial analysis of microfinance-plus providers, through the study of a global dataset of MFIs based on rating reports.
+summary: My Master thesis addressed some topics on microfinance-plus and I am currently reworking it.
+The angle is to differentiate microfinance-plus providers through financial analysis, tested on a global dataset of MFIs based on rating reports.

 tags:
 - Source Themes